 - Pay Off Existing Debts – Settle small loans or credit card balances.

-- Increase Your Income – Consider adding side income or rental income.
+- Increase Your Income – Consider adding side income or a rental income stream.

 - Choose a Cheaper Property – Lower mortgage payments = lower DSR.